 With 80 antique dealers under one roof, this huge store boasts a whole host of collectibles, antiques, furniture and memorabilia.

-Sips n Strokes in Trussville is a fun, relaxed environment where all ages can learn how to paint like Monet or Picasso.
+Paint All The Things in Trussville is a fun, relaxed environment where all ages can learn how to paint like Monet or Picasso.